TimotheeMathieu/RobustMeanEstimator/README.md

 # RobustMeanEstimator
 Compute robust mean estimation (in python) using huber estimator in one or multi dimension.

+This algorithm have the advantage of being very fast even in high dimension but it is not always theoretically minimax.

 ## Dependencies
 python >=3, numpy, scipy, joblib, interval